-As a subscriber, to report a malicious call you call to either malicious_call or to your custom number assigned for that purpose.
-Please note that you can report only your last received call.
+For a subscriber to report a malicious call, they can either call malicious_call or to their custom number assigned for that purpose.
+Please note that you can only report your last received call.
 You will hear the media reply from the Sound Set you have previously configured.

-To check reported malicious calls as the plafrom operator open SettingsMalicious Calls tab where you will see a list of registered calls.
+To check reported malicious calls as the platfrom operator open SettingsMalicious Calls tab where you will see a list of registered calls.
 You can selectively delete records from the list and alternatively you can manage the reported calls by using the REST API.